sfban/donor_analytics/README.md

 ### 3. function num

    This function is to change the variable type from string to numarical type int or float.
-   Input is a string type of a donation amount; Output is a numerical type(int or float) of the donation amount.
+   Input is a string type of a donation amount; Output is a numerical type (int or float) of the donation amount.

    This function will be called in function gen_map.
    It is used for donation amount variable "TRANSACTION_AMT", the type is NUMBER(14,2) as described on FEC website.
-   As shown in the example, most of the donation amount is a integer type.
+   As shown in the example, most of the donation amount is integer type.
-   When the code read-in the donation record, it is a string type.
+   When the code reads in the donation record, it is a string type.
    The code changes the type to int if the donation amount is integer and changes the type to float if the donation amount is decimal number.

 ### 4. function gen_map

-   This function identifies repeat donors, calculate three values (donation amount percentile, donation amount sum, and donor nubmer) for contributions coming from repeat donors for each recipient, zip code and calendar year.
+   This function identifies repeat donors, calculate three values (donation amount percentile, donation amount sum, and total number of donations) for contributions coming from repeat donors for each recipient, zip code and calendar year.
    Input is the valid donation records from function gen_records and percent value; Output is a output record by generator via yield.

    Define two defalut dictionaries(maps).